onepanelio/core-docs/docs/reference/jupyterlab/overview.md

 The JupyterLab Workspace in Onepanel is configured with all the tools and libraries you already use out of the box.

 ## Storage
-By default, Onepanel mounts a volume to `/data` directory and sets this a JupyterLab's working directory.
+By default, Onepanel mounts a volume to `/data` directory and sets this as JupyterLab's working directory.
 You can set the size for this volume when launching a JupyterLab workspace.

 ## Environment